eclipse/kapua/docs/developer-guide/en/sso.md

 ## Keycloak Example (OpenShift based)

 This project provides a template to bootstrap single sign-on based on [Keycloak](http://keycloak.org).
-The scripts for this are located in the directory `kapua/deployment/openshift/sso`.
+The scripts for this are located in the directory `kapua/deployment/openshift/sso` (please refer to `kapua/deployment/minishift/sso` if you are using Minishift).

 Assuming you have already installed Kapua into OpenShift, it is possible to run the script `deploy`, which will create a new build and deployment configuration in OpenShift.
 This is based on the official Keycloak Docker